Geonovum/OAPIF-PDOK-INSPIRE/Recommendations.md

 ## Recommendations

 Recommendations can be divided in recommendations for a hosting organization like [PDOK](https://www.pdok.nl), recommendations for the INSPIRE data provider and recommendations for the INSPIRE community.
+A general recommendation to all three parties is to adjust as much as possible to the INSPIRE requirements as stated in this document.

 ### Recommendations for a Hosting organization

-1. Figure out the best way of supporting more than one CRS, and at least [WGS84](https://epsg.io/4326) and [ETRS89](https://epsg.io/4258) since the last is the most common in INSPIRE
+1. Figure out the best way of supporting more than one CRS, and at least [WGS84](https://epsg.io/4326) and [ETRS89](https://epsg.io/4258) since the last is the most common in INSPIRE and mostly mandatory.
 2. Stimulate data providers who want OAPIF as a download service for their harmonized INSPIRE data to define the mapping of this data to an alternative encodings together with other data poviders in Europe.
 In case of PDOK, this means geopackage for input, and json for output.
 3. Follow the developments of the alternative encodings
 4. Discuss recommendation 3 for the data provider with the data provider